Sinnemahoning Summit, Pennsylvania

 Pennsylvania land completely wooded, views, timber, buildings sites and adjoins Elk State Forest for Sale: The property has no direct road frontage and begins at the dead end of Benson Road and also has a right of way on the abandoned portion of this road from State Highway 872.
 There is a highway permit associated with this access that the buyer will be expected to maintain to keep the access functional.

 The seller built a new road into the property from Benson Road that serves as the main access into the parcel.
 The road is drivable by most any vehicle and is in good shape.
 Along this route, the owner also had two (2) possible building sites inspected for future construction.
-The soils were approved at these locations for a conventional septic system.
+The soils on both sites have passed the State's perc testing requirements and are both suitable for a conventional septic system.
 The sites are marked on the property for easy identification.
-Perc testing has not been done.
 Both sites have the potential for tremendous views of the Sinnemahoning valley.
-The property is only 20 minutes from Emporium for all services needed.
-In addition this quiet, rural location is also a safe place to shelter from the Corona Virus with only single digit cases having occured in Cameron County.

 The predominant cover type in oaks is providing abundant feed and cover for deer, turkey, bear, squirrels and more.
 The evidence of occupation by deer is clearly seen throughout the property with numerous trails, rubs and scrapes.
 The property is also located in the State Elk Range, and elk are common visitors here too.
 The resident elk herd freely roams this area and the visitor center at Benezette is only 20 miles away.
 The property adjoins the Elk State Forest providing additional opportunities for hunting, hiking and mountain biking, while also being just across the road from Sinnemahoning Creek and the First Fork Sinnemahoning Creek for canoeing, kayaking and fishing.

-An old flagstone quarry existed along the shoulder of the new access into the property.
+An old flagstone quarry exists along the shoulder of the new access into the property.
 The flagstone can still be seen and is still viable.
 The seller is transferring all rights to both the flagstone and coal rights to the buyer.
 He is reserving any oil and gas rights the property has along with the right to fully develop them (including gas storage) if there is opportunity in the future.
-He would also be reserving a right to use the right of way from SR 872 to access the property.
+He may be negotiable on these rights with a reasonable offer for their separate purchase.
+He would also be reserving a right to use the right of way from SR 872 to access the property in relation to the oil and gas rights if not purchased by the buyer.

 Recreational opportunities abound in this region of Pennsylvania.
 Invest in your future today!